microcalorimetry.analysis

 coverageint, optional

-Attempt to have the repeatability uncertainty meet this coverage factor.
-Applied frequency point by frequency point.
+Attempts to have the repeatability uncertainty meet this coverage factor frequency point by frequency point.
+The default is 3.

 min_pointsint, optional

-Minimum number of required samples per frequency points.
+Minimum number of required samples per frequency point to be included as part of the fit.
+The default is 3.

 Returns: